arthtyagi/SyMole.ai/README.md

 * Thal : displays the thalassemia : 3 = normal 6 = fixed defect 7 = reversable defect
 * Diagnosis of heart disease : Displays whether the individual is suffering from heart disease or not : __0 = absence 1,2,3,4 = present.__

-## What does SyMole.ai do?
-SyMole.ai consists of two applications.
-### Nikola
-Nikola, an AI Therapist is an essential part of this project and  is going to provide counselling to people :
-* In Anxiety
-* In Narcissist Personality Disorder
-* In Depression
-* With bad communication skills but the will to improve them with general emotional support and consolation.
-### CardioNosis
-CardioNosis is a Python Executable file which will be using Machine Learning to make predictions on whether a person is suffering from Heart Disease or not.
-The ML Model will recieve information of the patient like Age, Sex, Max.
-Heart Rate, Serum Cholestrol etc. and analyze the data to conclude results via __RandomForestClassifier__, one of the most sophisticated Machine Learning algorithms.
 ## Prerequisites
 There are absolutely no prerequisites for the Nikola AI service.